citp/privacy-policy-historical/f/fa/fan/fantasymovieleague.com.md

-> *The following text is extracted and transformed from the fantasymovieleague.com privacy policy that was archived on 2015-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151120002618id_/http%3A//fantasymovieleague.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fantasymovieleague.com privacy policy that was archived on 2016-05-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160531190528id_/http%3A//fantasymovieleague.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - Fantasy Movie League

-Welcome to Fantasy Movie League, a personal online service operated by Kinetoplay LLC ("Kinetoplay") which consists of, among other things, software that you have downloaded or are about to download, any software that you have embedded on a web site or are about to embed (“Kinetoplay Games”), any applications created by Kinetoplay and available through social networking sites (“SNS Apps”) or web sites or on mobile platforms, any software running on Kinetoplay' servers, (“Kinetoplay Software”), content, related documentation, information on the Kinetoplay domains, and information made available by users to each other through the Kinetoplay Software (collectively, the “Service”).
+Welcome to Fantasy Movie League, a personal online service operated by Kinetoplay Inc. ("Kinetoplay") which consists of, among other things, software that you have downloaded or are about to download, any software that you have embedded on a web site or are about to embed (“Kinetoplay Games”), any applications created by Kinetoplay and available through social networking sites (“SNS Apps”) or web sites or on mobile platforms, any software running on Kinetoplay' servers, (“Kinetoplay Software”), content, related documentation, information on the Kinetoplay domains, and information made available by users to each other through the Kinetoplay Software (collectively, the “Service”).

 Your privacy is important to us and, as described in this Privacy Policy, we have designed the Service to protect information about you from unauthorized disclosure to others.
 This Privacy Policy explains how we collect, use and, in certain circumstances, share your “Personally Identifying Information.”
 Please read this Privacy Policy carefully, and if you have any questions, feel free to contact us.

 By using the Service, you consent to the collection and use of your personal information as outlined in this Privacy Policy, as such policy may be amended from time to time.
 We may update the Privacy Policy and if we do, we will post a notice that changes have been made on the website www.fantasymovieleague.com.
 You should visit this page periodically to review any changes to the Privacy Policy.

-What We Collect
+**What We Collect**

 Kinetoplay gives you a number of options regarding what information you will give us: